docQodly/docs/docs/studio/settings.md

 Enables selection of a Page to serve as the application’s start page.
 This chosen Page will automatically render in the following situations:

 - When the **Preview** button is clicked in the Page Editor, the Page opens in a new tab.
-- When the **Preview URL** area in the Qodly Cloud dashboard is clicked, the Page is displayed.
+- When the **Preview URL** area in the Qodly Cloud console is clicked, the Page is displayed.

 ### Default Display Mode